aerjay/algal-blooms/README.md

 ![system level diagram](https://github.com/aerjay/algal-blooms/blob/master/media_photos/System%20Level%20Diagram%20v2.png "system level diagram")

 ## Front End
-A web app was developed using
+A web app was developed using HTML, CSS, and JavaScript, and may be found https://github.com/aerjay/algal-blooms/tree/master/www.

-The Google satellite map applet was integrated into the latitude/longitude search field to help users navigate and find their desired location.
-At full implementation, an alternate search method using the name or address of the desired location or the user's current location would increase user accessibility to data.

 Users are able to search for locations and see satellite images of that area at any point in time.
 Users are then able to subscribe to alerts for that area including health warnings and forecast warnings.
-Users interested in forecasting and mitigation tools may also subscribe to locations as well as access the raw vegetation-indexed and spectrally clustered images and time-series data.
+Users interested in forecasting and mitigation tools may also subscribe to locations as well as access the raw vegetation-indexed and spectrally clustered images and time-series data built with Chart.js.
 At full implementation, the ensemble forecast will be viewable similar to a weather report, listing key variables such as nutrition and water surface temperature.

+The Google Maps API was integrated into the latitude/longitude search field to help users navigate and find their desired location.
+At full implementation, an alternate search method using the name or address of the desired location or the user's current location would increase user accessibility to data.

 <p align="center">
 <img src="https://github.com/aerjay/algal-blooms/blob/master/media_photos/Web%20App%20page%201.png" width="400">